 - Bucking or hopping when moving into the trot or canter

-- Unwilling to load into a trailer or difficult when trailering
+- Reluctance to load into a trailer or difficulty when trailering

 - Non-sweating to any degree

 All of these were resolved in horses by taking the two-week no-grain challenge.
 Learn more about grain problems at Why Horses Should Not Be Fed Grain.
 Then, take the 2-week no-grain challenge with your non-sweating horse and post the results.
 No harm in this and no cost either.
 You can’t lose though your horse might sweat a bit.

 There are 268 comments below!
 Reading them will help you gain more information.
 The comments are closed, but members can still report their results in the forums.
 Thanks in advance! – Doc T